 The Trust Fund has consistently adopted a disciplined approach to rebalancing the portfolio in scenarios of increasing asset prices, while maintaining the longterm focus of the Fund.
-This disciplined process is a cornerstone of prudent investing and will continue to provide the benefit of crystallising unrealised gains, whilst potentially reducing volatility in the Fund's returns and portfolio risk.
+This disciplined process is a cornerstone of prudent investing and will continue to provide the benefit of crystallising unrealised gains, whilst potentially reducing volatility in the Fund's returns, and portfolio risk.
 Correspondingly, by reinvesting proceeds in underperforming asset classes, which are attractively valued for future performance, the Trust Fund may be able to enhance its long-term return potential.

-Equities, made up of US, non-US developed markets, and emerging markets, once again comprise the majority of the portfolio, which is consistent with the long-term strategic asset allocation of the portfolio.
-This allocation was structured to optimise, over the longterm, the probability of achieving the target rate of return, whilst placing appropriate risk constraints to protect the capital of the fund.
-These growth assets continue to be maintained at a level which makes it possible to provide the required return over the long-term within the diversified strategic asset allocation.
+Equities, made up of US, non-US developed markets, and emerging markets, once again comprise the majority of the portfolio, which is consistent with the long-term strategic asset allocation.
+This allocation was structured to optimise, over the long-term, the probability of achieving the target rate of return, whilst at the same time maintaining appropriate risk constraints to protect the capital of the fund.

-Hedge fund of funds investments are expected to continue to fulfil a vital role in risk reduction without significantly sacrificing return in the long run, and can create value through active management across different sectors.
-Hedge fund of funds investments continue to be preferred compared to other risk-reducing assets (cash, fixed income) because, amongst other factors, the return outlook for the latter remains comparatively low.
-The Trust Fund's holdings in hedge funds of funds decreased slightly as a percentage of the overall portfolio in 2016 as compared to 2015, as a result of rebalancing actions undertaken during the year.
+Hedge fund of funds investments are expected to continue to fulfil a critical role in risk reduction without significantly sacrificing return in the long run, as they remain less than perfectly correlated with equities.
+Hedge funds have the potential to create value through active management across different asset classes, and continue to be preferred compared to other risk-reducing assets (cash, fixed income) because, amongst other factors, the return outlook for the latter remains comparatively low.

-The phased investment in private equity continued as planned into 2016.
-This sector is expected to continue to contribute positively to return, as a diversified portfolio of private equity fund of funds investments is built to its full allocation.
+The phased investment in private equity continued as planned into 2017, with the addition of a new fund fund of funds investment.
+This sector is expected to continue to contribute positively to return in the long run, as the target of a diversified portfolio of private equity investments is built to its full allocation and the existing portfolio progresses to the mature stage.

 Real assets, which include oil, gas and other commodities, as well as real estate, timber, and gold, are viewed as an inflation protection hedge within the portfolio.
-Continued recovery in the energy industry in spite of fluctuations in the global demand and supply of oil, continued growth in the US, the continuation of loose monetary policy in the EU, and the expectation for improving economic data in emerging market economies continue to support the inclusion of inflation protection assets in the portfolio.
+The recovery in the energy industry as the global demand and supply of oil maintains a tentative balance, continued growth in the US and the EU, and the expectation for improving economic data in emerging market economies continue to support the inclusion of inflation protection assets in the portfolio.